DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 ![](<../../../../_Meta/Attachments/Pasted image 20250522151216.png>)

+- Leo made his level with actual openings for the windows.
+	- I personally think we should move away from having real windows because they show the game outside the level,
 # Taller Rooms

 - Andre, Leo, and I were in a call and we were looking for ways to make the levels more interesting